earthly/website/blog/_posts/2021-12-14-golang-http.md

 <figcaption>Passing End to End tests on [GitHub](https://github.com/adamgordonbell/cloudservices/tree/main/ActivityLog)</figcaption>
 </div>

-## That is a Wrap
+## That's a Wrap

 There we go.
-I have a working service and I put it up on [GitHub](https://github.com/adamgordonbell/cloudservices/tree/main/ActivityLog) with a working CI process.
-It doesn't persist it's data, it doesn't allow me to access my activity log in any other way than by id, and it doesn't have a UI, but I'm starting to get the feel for how web services are built in Go, which was really the point.
+I have a working service that I've put up on [GitHub](https://github.com/adamgordonbell/cloudservices/tree/main/ActivityLog) with an active CI process.
+It doesn't persist its data, it doesn't allow me to access my activity log in any other way than by id, and it doesn't have a UI, but I'm starting to get a feel for how web services are built in Golang, which was the point.

 As an activity tracker, what I have so far is pretty weak.
 But as a learning lesson, I've found it valuable.